RobinBoers/NinjaDO/README.md

 ## Installation

-I'm working on a simple executable file which just works, but for now you needto run it yourself using node.js<br>
-To run the code, make sure you installed node.js<br>
-Then start the server with ```node server.js```.
+The game uses a server and a client.
+You need a server to run it.
+It should work on your local network.
+Just download the server file, and run it.
+It should tell you the IP adress you need to connect to.
 After you started the server, you should be able to open the index.html file.
+Enter the IP adress, and you are ready to go!

 ![screenshot](client/assets/screenshot.png)